nitinkhatri749/Elastic-Search-Logstash-Kibana-ELK-Stack-/README.md

 It consists of three components:

-Input: passing logs to process them into machine understandable format
+Input: passing logs to process them into machine understandable format.<br/>
-Filters: It is a set of conditions to perform a particular action or event
+Filters: It is a set of conditions to perform a particular action or event.<br/>
-Output: Decision maker for processed event or log
+Output: Decision maker for processed event or log.<br/>

-Features of Logstash
+Features of Logstash-

-Events are passed through each phase using internal queues Allows different inputs for your logs Filtering/parsing for your logs
+Events are passed through each phase using internal queues.<br/>
+Allows different inputs for your logs.<br/>
+Filtering/parsing for your logs.<br/>

 [Download](https://www.elastic.co/downloads/logstash) Logstash-